 While Nigeria has four oil refineries, they operate well below installed capacity and the bulk of oil production is exported.
 The country imported roughly USD 10 billion in refined fuel for domestic consumption in 2015.
-Meanwhile Nigeria’s 4000 MW electricity production for a population of over 170 million is ten times lower than South Africa’s, with a population of 53 million.
-Nigeria was ranked 136 of 174 in Transparency International’s 2014 Corruption Perceptions Index and 169 of 189 in the World Bank’s 2016 Doing Business Report.
-Nigeria is estimated to have loss significant revenue to lapses in governance, particularly of its oil and gas industry.
-The Global Financial Integrity NGO estimates that Nigeria lost NGN 3.8 trillion (USD 22 billion) in 2002-2011 due to trade misinvoicing alone, partly associated with the oil and gas sector.
+Meanwhile, Nigeria’s 4000 MW electricity production for a population of over 170 million is ten times lower than South Africa’s, with a population of 53 million.
+Nigeria was ranked 136 of 174 in Transparency International’s 2014 Corruption Perceptions Index, and 169 of 189 in the World Bank’s 2016 Doing Business Report.
+Nigeria is estimated to have lost significant revenue to lapses in governance, particularly of its oil and gas industry.
+The Global Financial Integrity NGO estimates that Nigeria lost NGN 3.8 trillion (USD 22 billion) in 2002–2011 due to trade misinvoicing alone, partly associated with the oil and gas sector.
 Estimates of lost government revenue from the Nigerian oil and gas industry vary significantly.
-In February 2014 then-Governor of the Central Bank of Nigeria, Lamido Sanusi, alleged that NNPC had failed to remit some USD 20 billion to the Federal Government over an 18-month period in January 2012 - June 2013.
+In February 2014 then-Governor of the Central Bank of Nigeria, Lamido Sanusi, alleged that NNPC had failed to remit some USD 20 billion to the Federal Government over an 18-month period in January 2012–June 2013.
 A subsequent PwC audit published in April 2015 identified USD 18.53 billion in unremitted funds from NNPC during this period.

 Since his election in May 2015, President Buhari has announced wide-ranging reforms of the oil and gas industry.
-Appointing new leadership of NNPC in June 2015, President Buhari has announced plans to redevelop the reformist Petroleum Industry Bill, assessment of all contracts, review of the downstream fuel subsidies and a renegotiation of oil-for-fuel swap agreements among others.
+Appointing new leadership of NNPC in June 2015, President Buhari has announced plans to redevelop the reformist Petroleum Industry Bill, assessment of all contracts, review of the downstream fuel subsidies, and a renegotiation of oil-for-fuel swap agreements, among others.
 The over 50% price drop in international oil prices from late 2014 has put significant pressures on the government’s finances and the country’s balance of payments.

 Explanation of the Validation process

-The EITI International Board agreed at its 33rd Board meeting in Oslo, Norway that fifteen countries, including Nigeria will undergo Validations starting 1 July 2016.
+The EITI International Board agreed at its 1–2 June 2016 Board meeting in Oslo, Norway that fifteen countries, including Nigeria, would undergo Validations starting 1 July 2016.

 1. Validation is an essential feature of the EITI process.
 It is intended to provide all stakeholders with an impartial assessment of whether EITI implementation in a country is consistent with the provisions of the EITI Standard.
 The Validation report will, in addition, address the impact of the EITI in the country being validated, the implementation of activities encouraged by the EITI Standard, lessons learnt in EITI implementation, as well as any concerns stakeholders have expressed and recommendations for future implementation of the EITI.